nefrob/double-ratchet-alg/README.md

   - Encryption of headers using header key MUST use a new IV each time as the header keys remain the same for multiple messages (i.e. are not part of the KDF chains), updating only after a DH-ratchet step.

+TODO: update

 - Maximum 1000 messages can be skipped in a single chain.
 If 1000 skipped keys are already stored, new ones will delete the oldest.
 Furthermore, skipped keys are only stored for `(new_msg_no - oldest_msg_no + 5)` successful message decrypt events.

 - Currently only header encrypted version is supported.
 Per Signal [spec](https://signal.org/docs/specifications/doubleratchet/#double-ratchet-with-header-encryption), session association for messages with encrypted headers is tricky, see [Pond](https://github.com/agl/pond) protocol (particularly [here](https://github.com/agl/pond/blob/675020c2d997636c8cd4c24c83e7bcd872dcd3aa/client/network.go)).

 - Shared secrets for root key (`rk`) and initial header encryption keys (`hk_s` and `next_hk_r` for sender) are agreed upon before starting Double Ratchet exchange.
-Furthermore, any metadata from this key agreement protocol can be used as AAD in Doulbe Ratchet messages.
+Furthermore, any metadata from this key agreement protocol can be used as AAD in Double Ratchet messages.

 ## Dependencies